ImSanc/docker_practice/README_AWS.md

 npm i -g pm2 ( this is project manager i.e need to know more about it)

 - pm2 start index.js
+now it will run forever

+# Certificates
+- These are need if we want to use https

+for creating a certificate we will use "CERTBOT"

+- install certbot on cloud machine

+sudo snap install --classic certbot

+- this command will link the certbot to our machine i.e allows cerbot commands to run

+  sudo ln -s /snap/bin/certbot /usr/bin/certbot

+- to add the certificates to your nginx config automatically

+sudo certbot --nginx